Jurkyy/track2midi/design.md

 * **Velocity Dynamics:**
     * Refine velocity mapping.
 Instead of direct RMS, explore perceptually weighted energy or machine learning models to predict MIDI velocity more accurately from audio features.
 * **Quantization Options:**
-    * Implement more sophisticated quantization in `midi_generator.py` using `librosa.beat.beat_track` for more precise beat locations.
+    * Implement more sophisticated quantization in `midi_generator.py`.
+This might involve beat tracking, for which libraries like `librosa` (`librosa.beat.beat_track`) could be used to get precise beat locations.
     * Offer user-selectable quantization grids (e.g., 8th, 16th, 32nd notes, triplets) and strength (how strictly notes snap to the grid).
 * **Humanization:**
     * Add options for subtle, random variations in timing and velocity to make the MIDI output sound less robotic.